Fiesta time! Nachos are often the go-to meal when visiting a Mexican restaurant.

 Load on the veggie!
 You can never have enough.

 Avoid store-bought salsa, which is high in sugars and sodium.
-Try adding regular chopped tomato with some cilantro to add more natural flavors and nutrients.
+Add regular chopped tomato with some cilantro to add more natural flavors and nutrients.

-Add lettuce, jalapeños, and any other veggie of your choice to make it healthier.
+Add lettuce, jalapeños, and any other veggie you choose to make it healthier.

 Other Foods For Bodybuilding